vmware/vic/doc/user_doc/vic_installation/ts_cname_mismatch.md

 - To reuse the certificates directly, change `--tls-cname`, `--client-ip-address`, or `--public-ip-address` to match the Common Name in the existing certificate.

-- To reuse the Certificate Authority so that client certificates remain valid, but you need to provide a different IP address
+- If you want to reuse the Certificate Authority so that client certificates remain valid, but you need to provide a different IP address:

-  1. Manually generate the server certificates by using `openssl`, signing them with the existing CA
+  1. Manually generate the server certificates by using `openssl`, signing them with the existing CA.
   2. Use the `--cert` and `--key` options to pass the newly generated certificates to `vic-machine create`.

 - If you do not want to reuse the certificates, choose one of the following options: